UIUC-iSchool-DataViz/fall2018/week04/lecture04.md

 ## Histograms and Binning

+Group work:

-Write a function that takes a set of values, a series of bin "edges," and returns to you the integer IDs of the bins that each belongs to.
+Write a function -- in plain language at first, and then in python -- that takes a set of values, a series of bin "edges," and returns to you the integer IDs of the bins that each belongs to.

 ---